barchart/marketdata-api-js/docs/content/concepts/data_structures.md

 	});
 ```

 Notice ```MarketState.getCumulativeVolume``` returns asynchronously.
-If you have recently subscribed, the function will wait until the SDK receives data from the server.
+If you have recently subscribed, response will wait until the SDK receives data from the server.

-...